 The Company provides limited perquisites to our NEO's that we believe are reasonable, competitive and consistent with the Company's overall compensation philosophy and market practice.
-In 2019, these perquisites consisted of a car allowance and country club dues for Mr. Graft.
-In addition, certain of our NEOs received reimbursement for participation in a medical wellness program available to the Company's directors and executive officers.
+In 2021, these perquisites consisted of a car allowance and country club dues for Mr. Graft.
+In addition, our NEOs are eligible for reimbursement for participation in a medical wellness program available to the Company's directors and executive officers and certain other medical reimbursements.